-Between collagen powders, pills, creams, infused beverages, bone broths and more, you’ll find no shortage of variations when it comes to choosing a collagen supplement.
+Collagen is everywhere these days… and its popularity has created a seemingly endless sea of options to choose from.
+Between collagen powders, pills, capsules, creams, infused beverages, bone broths, and more, you’ll find no shortage of variations when it comes to choosing a collagen supplement for your needs.

-These two types of collagen supplements continue to be the two most popular types of products for this reason… and we totally agree!
+These two forms of collagen continue to be the two most popular types of products for this reason… and we totally agree!

-If you’re going to invest time and money in taking a collagen supplement, you need to be sure that it’s going to be fully absorbed, so that you can enjoy the maximum benefits for your hair, skin, nails, joints, and gut health.
+If you’re going to invest time and money in taking a collagen supplement, you need to be sure that it’s going to be fully absorbed, so that you can enjoy the maximum benefits for your hair, skin, nails, gut, and joint health.

 Chances are that you’ve probably already heard a lot about collagen supplements and their many benefits.
 But if you’re new to the world of collagen, you’re certainly not alone!
 Understanding the importance of collagen is actually pretty simple.

-Collagen is your body’s main structural protein and, made up of essential amino acids, is the “glue” that holds your entire skeleton together.
+Collagen is your body’s main structural protein and is made up of essential amino acids, sometimes called the building blocks of proteins.
+Collagen is basically like the “glue” that hold your entire skeleton together.
 That means your hair, skin, nails, teeth, bones, ligaments, tendons, joints, and more all rely on collagen for their strength and elasticity.

 Simply put, it’s the most abundant protein in your body.
-Unfortunately, as we age, we begin to drastically lose collagen, resulting in visible signs of aging like thinning hair, aching joints, and sagging skin.
+Unfortunately, as we age, we begin to drastically lose collagen.
+This can result in visible signs of aging like thinning hair, aching joints, and sagging skin.

 Adding a high-quality collagen supplement (like our Keto Collagen) can reintroduce some of this vital collagen back into your body, allowing it to intelligently redistribute it wherever it is needed most.

-There are many different kinds of collagen… If you’d like to learn about the 5 main types of collagen, check out this article here: "Can You Name These 5 Essential Collagen Types?"
+There are many different kinds of collagen, from marine collagen to bovine collagen and eggshell membrane collagen.
+If you’d like to learn about the five main types of collagen that we've included in our Multi Collagen, check out this article here: "Can You Name These 5 Essential Collagen Types?"

 While researchers continue to explore the many benefits and uses of collagen, there is still much debate over the effectiveness of certain foods or cosmetics for boosting collagen.